tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_hybrid_systems.md

 The idea behind the CMS interface is that most static site generators ostracize less technical users by forcing them into the code.
 (For example, when I write a post in Jekyll, usually others who look over my shoulder think I'm actually programming, even though I'm just writing posts in Markdown.)
 The CMS removes this by making the experience much more user-friendly to non-technical people while also still leveraging the openness and flexibility of the static site generator platform.

-[CloudCannon](pubapis_hosting_and_deployment.html#cloudcannon) could also be considered a headless CMS, but I chose to categorize it in the hosting and deployment solutions because it has less of an emphasis on authoring in its GUI.
 Forestry.io (unlike CloudCannon) also offers an on-premise enterprise installation so you can host and manage the entire platform behind your company's firewall.

 ## Netlify CMS {#netlifycms}